-The Science Rising Challenge is a fun and engaging way to participate in our democracy and make a difference in the 2020 election.
+It is time to participate in our democracy and make a difference in the 2020 election.

-Anybody can take the challenge, but it is especially important for students and faculty in science, technology, engineering, and math (STEM).
+Anybody can take the Science Rising Challenge, but it is especially important for students, faculty, and professionals in science, technology, engineering, and math (STEM).
 In 2020, STEM students and faculty are mobilizing in record numbers to vote and change the fact that STEM majors have historically voted at lower rates than students in any other field of study.

 As a community of students, scientists, and science advocates, it’s our responsibility to join this effort and RISE up to fight for science, justice, and equity in our democracy–and to defend the nation’s democratic foundations from those who threaten it.
 Whether you’re new to civic engagement or a seasoned activist, this challenge is for you.

 To complete the challenge, you must first: